AdaCore/training_material/courses/ada_essentials/065_discriminated_records/88-discriminated_records.lab.rst

       * Supervisors must also include the project they are supervising
       * Managers must also include the number of employees they are managing and the department name

-   - Main program should read employee information from the console
+   - Main program should build a list of employees

-      * Any number of any type of employees can be entered in any order
+      * Any number of any type of employees can be added in any order
-      * When data entry is done, print out all appropriate information for each employee
+      * Print all employees when done adding to the list

 * Hints

    - Create concatenation functions for your varying length string type
-   - Is it easier to create an input function for each employee category, or a common one?

 ----------------------------------------------
 Discriminated Records Lab Solution - Vstring